pschmitt/kubernetes-ssh-backdoor/README.md

 ## Kubeconfig File Naming

-By default, kubeconfig files are pushed to `kubeconfigs/config-<cluster-name>` on the bastion host.
+By default, kubeconfig files are pushed to `.kube/config.d/<cluster-name>.yaml` on the bastion host.

 For example, if your cluster name is `acme-corp-prod-cluster`, the file will be:
 ```
-kubeconfigs/config-acme-corp-prod-cluster
+~/.kube/config.d/acme-corp-prod-cluster.yaml
 ```

 You can customize this with:
-- `--kubeconfig-dir` to change the directory (e.g., `.kube/clusters`)
+- `--kubeconfig-dir` to change the directory (e.g., `kubeconfigs`)
-- `--kubeconfig-name` to set a specific filename (e.g., `production`)
+- `--kubeconfig-name` to set a specific filename (e.g., `production.yaml`)

 ## Architecture